Person-Centred Care

 Core ideas you must understand for this topic

-• Person-centred care: Tailoring support to an individual's unique needs, preferences, and values, ensuring they are active partners in their own care.
+• Person-centred care: Tailoring support to meet the individual's unique needs, preferences, and values, ensuring they are active participants in their care.

-• Safeguarding: Protecting vulnerable individuals from abuse, neglect, or harm, following legal frameworks like the Care Act 2014 and local policies.
+• Safeguarding: Protecting individuals from abuse, harm, and neglect, following legal frameworks like the Care Act 2014 and local policies.

 Learning Objectives